jrwoodwa/Masters-Data-Science-DS785-Capstone-VRP-mTSP/README.md

 Keywords: Smart manufacturing, operations scheduling, optimization, real-time, artificial intelligence (AI), machine learning (ML), stochastic modeling, sequential policy, robust optimization, discrete event simulation, prescriptive analytics, decision science, operations research, high-performance computing

 ## Key Files
 0. `Smart Manufacturing Scheduling with Data Science_Woodward_5.57_FINAL.pdf` is the master's business case study paper.
-The five chapters cover Introduction (I), Literature Review (II), Methodology (III), Results (IV), and Discussion (V), with Chapter III diving into technicals.
+The five chapters covered Introduction (I), Literature Review (II), Methodology (III), Results (IV), and Discussion (V), with Chapter III diving into the technical parts.
-1. `SyntheticData+ProblemPrep_FINAL.ipynb` is the way problems are synthetically generated within the active directory by creating a `ProblemSets` folder and directory for the use of the rest of the code.
+1. `SyntheticData+ProblemPrep_FINAL.ipynb` is the way problems were synthetically generated within the active directory by creating a `ProblemSets` folder and directory for the use of the rest of the code.
-2. `DiscreteEventSimulation.py` is how discrete event simulations (DES) are carried out in parallel, given arguments passed to the script.
+2. `DiscreteEventSimulation.py` is how discrete event simulations (DES) were carried out in parallel, given arguments passed to the script.
-3. `MainFile.ipynb` is the primary running code that orchestrates the problem data, the simulations running and reading in parallel, and visualizations and statistical comparisons.
+3. `MainFile.ipynb` is the primary running code that orchestrated the problem data, ran the simulations in parallel, and did visualizations and statistical comparisons.
-4. `MathOpt.ipynb` is the mathematical optimization file used to run Mixed Integer Linear Programming (MILP) using a Windows Subsystem for Linux (WSL2) setup (not required) and an academic license with Gurobi (currently as is coded, would need to be swapped out for alternative solvers such as HiGHS, CBC, etc.)
+4. `MathOpt.ipynb` is the mathematical optimization file used to run Mixed Integer Linear Programming (MILP) using a Windows Subsystem for Linux (WSL2) setup (not required) and an academic license with Gurobi (currently coded as-is, would need to be refactored for alternative solvers such as HiGHS, CBC, etc.)

 ## Directory snapshots
-The key files operate within a folder directory system to allow `multiprocessing` or parallelizing computer threads more fully.
-The screenshots below show my local directory after the files are completely run.
+The key files assume a folder directory system to enable `multiprocessing` or parallelizing computer threads more effectively.
+The screenshots below show my local directory after the files have completely run.

 ### Data Results in dataframes
 ![image](https://github.com/user-attachments/assets/4f1ee766-eb9a-4396-bef2-44f8131906c2)